Management Information System (MIS)

 Now it’s Your Turn

 What do you think?
-Do you recognize the explanation about the management information system (MIS)?
+Do you recognize the explanation about the MIS?
 Do you work with a MIS?
 Or do your managers work with such a system?
 Do you think that the information provision for organizations will look different in the coming years due to technological progress?

 Share your experience and knowledge in the comments box below.